wjcarpenter/gvoice-sms-takeout-xml/README.md

 The XML format is mostly -- but not completely -- documented.

 The script reads the files from Google Takeout and produces files in the XML format for SMS Backup and Restore.
-The idea is that you then use those XML files to do a "restore" with the app.
+The idea is that you then use those XML files to do a `restore` with the app.
-That transfers your Google Voice history into your phones native history.
+That transfers your Google Voice history into your phone's native history.

 ## This fork
 This is a fork of <https://github.com/karlrees/gvoice-sms-takeout-xml>,